-- Anti -seizure medication (ASM) also known as antiepileptic drugs (AEDs).
-ASMs are the most common treatment for people.
+- Antiepileptic drugs (AEDs).
+AEDs are the most common treatment for people.
 While, they will not cure epilepsy, they can control seizure activity.
-ASMs are usually prescribed based on: - how well they work for the person's seizure type/s - how well the person can tolerate them - what other health-related conditions the person may have - what medications are already being taken - how seriously the seizures are affecting the person's life.
+AEDs are usually prescribed based on: - how well they work for the person's seizure type/s - how well the person can tolerate them - what other health-related conditions the person may have - what medications are already being taken - how seriously the seizures are affecting the person's life.

-There are many different types of ASMs available.
-A seizure free outcome is the optimal result sought by the doctor.
+There are many different types of AEDs available.
+A seizure free outcome is the optimal result sought for the older person and by the doctor.